Chaos and ergodicity across the energy spectrum of interacting bosons

-We provided an integral view on the chaotic phase of the Bose-Hubbard Hamiltonian, established by an energy-resolved correlation between spectral features and eigenstate structural changes exposed by the typical values and fluctuations of generalized fractal dimensions.
-Our results suggest that GFD fluctuations may identify the chaotic phase in any non-trivial basis.
+We provided an integral view on the chaotic and non-ergodic phases of the Bose-Hubbard Hamiltonian, established by an energy-resolved correlation between spectral features and eigenstate structural changes exposed by the typical values and fluctuations of generalized fractal dimensions.
+Our results suggest that GFD fluctuations are far more sensitive probes of emergent chaotic behavior than the GFD themselves, and may identify the chaotic phase in any non-trivial basis.
 In the eigenbasis of the Hamiltonian's interaction part, the chaotic phase eigenvectors become ergodic in the thermodynamic limit, and are remarkably well described by RMT.
-Yet, their path towards ergodicity turns increasingly more distinguishable from RMT for larger Hilbert spaces, which suggests a statistical handle to discriminate bona fide BHH dynamics in the limit of numerically intractable Hilbert space dimensions.
+Yet, in terms of the GFD distributions, their path towards ergodicity turns increasingly more distinguishable from RMT for larger Hilbert spaces, which suggests a statistical handle to discriminate bona fide BHH dynamics in the limit of numerically intractable Hilbert space dimensions.
 This relates our present results to the field of the certification of distinctive rather than universal features of complex quantum systems \cite{Tichy2010,Aolita2015,Giordani2018,Zache2020}.
 Whether this distinct GFD statistics of BHH with respect to RMT can be traced down to unambiguously unique features of the underlying Hamiltonian, or, alternatively, accommodated by more sophisticated random matrix ensembles \cite{Mon1975,Benet2003,Chavda2017}, awaits further scrutiny.

 \onecolumngrid

 4mm \twocolumngrid \theequation{S\arabic{equation}} \thefigure{S\arabic{figure}}